 Tomra Systems ASA is also certified according to the ISO 14001 standard for environmental leadership.
-TOMRA's five-year environmental program has been expanded to include other CR topics, with particular focus on corruption and other risk areas.
-Further details of TOM-RA's corporate responsibility targets and impact on the environment are presented in TOMRAs Corporate Responsibility report on pages 10 to 17 of this report.
+TOMRA expanded its environmental program back in 2010 to include other topics associated with corporate responsibility, with particular focus on corruption and other risk areas.
+Further details of TOMRA's updated corporate responsibility program and impact on the environment are presented in TOMRA's Corporate Responsibility report on pages 10 and 11 of this report.